 The first thing to do is to evaluate the activities you are planning on and be sure they are worth the difficulties they are sure to bring up.
 This is important to do no matter how old your other children are.

 - Is it worth the time that will be spent away from family?

 There is no one right answer to each activity.
 Even the same activity can be great one year and not the next.
-For example, for the last three years, we have done ice skating lessons.
+For example, the three years before Brinley was born, we did ice skating lessons.
 It is a fun winter activity that is great for burning energy at a time when our kids are highly house-bound by extremely cold temperatures.
-We have all enjoyed ice skating lessons.
+We all enjoyed ice skating lessons.

 2- Make a List of Activities and Potential Schedules

 Once you have decided which activities you will participate in, write them down.
 Write down the activity and how often it is and at what times.
 For example: